What type of activity is safe as I start to move into my 2nd trimester of pegnancy?

 Other things to be aware of, as you progress in pregnancy; your body will start to produce a hormone called relaxin, which combined with progesterone, helps to loosen your joints in preparation for a growing baby and labour.
 So be mindful of this laxity, it may make your joints feel a little loose and strange!
 Also best to avoid extreme sports involving high impact, deep sea diving or the intense heat of Bikram Yoga.

 And talking of extreme temperatures, be cautious not to allow yourself to over heat whether through exercise, or using a sauna or hot tub; research has found that excessive exposure to high temperatures from as early as the 1st trimester can increase the risk of Neural Tube Defects and possibly other such malformations of the fetus*.

-Finally, if you have read anything here you would like to learn more about or are interested in resistance training sessions during pregnancy, please get in touch and lets chat!
+Finally, if you have read anything here you would like to learn more about or are interested in resistance training sessions with a female pregnancy personal trainer, please get in touch and lets chat!

 * Source: Duong HT, Shahrukh Hashmi S, Ramadhani T, Canfield MA, Scheuerle A, Kim Waller D, et al. Maternal use of hot tub and major structural birth defects.
 Birth Defects Res A Clin Mol Teratol.
 2011;91(9):836–41.
 Epub 2011 Jun 6.
 [PubMed]